gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 That seems confusing, until you consider the critical difference between the two functions: where we wrote their code.

 It turns out that when a script loaded by a webpage, it’s **permanently bound** to that webpage’s environment.
-Any functions defined by that script are part of it, and therefore use the same environment.
+Any functions defined by that script are part of it, and so use the same environment.

 When we defined `getArray1`, we created a new script inside the iframe, but `getArray2` was actually created in the parent page.
 The fact we assigned it to the iframe afterwards didn’t change its origin.